isnotowen/ubuntu-nginx-commandbox/README.md

 Change to the directory: `cd ubuntu-nginx-commandbox`

-All install script to be executed with: `chmod +x install.sh`
+Allow install script to be executed with: `chmod +x install.sh`

 Then just run the install: `./install.sh`